 If only the first character is +, then the sign of the number (+ or -) is printed in the leftmost portion of the field (Fixed sign).
 If the string begins with more than one + sign, then these will be replaced by asterisks and the sign of the number (+ or -) will be printed in the field position immediately to the left of the first printing character of the number (Floating sign).
-If the rightmost character of the string is +, then the sign of the number (+ or -) will be printed in that field position following the number (Trailing sign).
+If the rightmost character of the string is +, then the sign of the number (+ or -) will be printed in the field number (+ or -) will be printed in that field position following the number (Trailing sign).